Catedral & Giralda

-There are actually two of these gilded pastry/coffee/snack bars in Seville, one here in Avenida de la Constitución opposite the...
+There are actually two of these gilded pastry/coffee/snack bars in Seville, one here on Avenida de la Constitución opposite the...

 Catedral & Giralda information

-Seville’s immense cathedral, officially the biggest in the world (by volume), is awe-inspiring in its scale and sheer majesty.
+Seville’s immense cathedral, one of the largest Christian churches in the world, is awe-inspiring in its scale and sheer majesty.
 It stands on the site of the great 12th-century Almohad mosque, with the mosque’s minaret (the Giralda) still towering beside it.

 After Seville fell to the Christians in 1248, the mosque was used as a church until 1401.
 Then, in view of its decaying state, the church authorities decided to knock it down and start again.
-'Let's construct a church so large future generations will think we were mad,’ they decided (or so legend has it).
+'Let's construct a church so large future generations will think we were mad,’ they quipped (or so legend has it).
 When it was completed in 1502 after one hundred years of hard labour, the Catedral de Santa María de la Sede, as it is officially known, was (and remains) the largest church in the world by volume and pretty much defines the word ‘Gothic’.
 It is also a veritable art gallery replete with notable works by Zurbarán, Murillo, Goya and others.

-From close up, the bulky exterior of the cathedral gives few hints of the treasures within.
-But have a look at the Puerta del Perdón on Calle Alemanes (a legacy of the Islamic mosque).
+From close up, the bulky exterior of the cathedral with its Gothic embellishments gives hints of the treasures within.
+Pause to look at the Puerta del Perdón on Calle Alemanes, a legacy of the Islamic mosque.